amplitude/amplitude-docs/content/collections/web_experiment/en/performance.md

 ### CDN cache

-Amplitude caches the dynamic script on a CDN.
+Amplitude caches the Web Experiment script on a CDN.
 When a user requests the script, their browser loads it from the CDN if another user loaded it in the same geographic area.
 The CDN cache has a max age of one minute, and serves stale content while the script reloads for up to one hour.
 The script serves a stale response if the origin returns an error for the maximum amount of time possible.

 The cache control response header that configures CDN caching is: